 Of course, the option exists to submit the Medicaid application on your own.
 You can even elect for a spouse, child, guardian, or lawyer to complete the application on your behalf.
 Of all these options, a lawyer is the safest choice for ensuring the application is free of error.

 If you are deemed ineligible for Medicaid benefits, the option exists to appeal the denial.
 This can be an extensive and costly process.
 If you’ve applied too late and are in immediate need of financial relief, you may find yourself stuck without any options.
-The most proactive approach to getting Medicaid assistance is to consult a Utah estate planning attorney early on, to avoid an emergency such as this.
+The most proactive approach to getting Medicaid assistance is to consult an attorney early on, to avoid an emergency such as this.